User Centered Design & Delivery / mini workshop

 4. Prototype

 Now it’s time to pick the best idea, vote on the ideas to see what the group thinks is the best idea.
 And work on that one.
 Create a prototype to visualize your idea.
-In our workshop the prototype resembled the ideal event that Julia really needed to attend.
+In our workshop the prototype resembled the ideal event that Julia really needed to attend.5 minutes for this step.

 5. Presentation